Kung Pao Tofu | Vegan Keto | Low Carb

 - Cauliflower Rice

 I hope you enjoy this recipe as much as we did!
-It’s definitely going on rotation & makes me excited to try to create more Vegan Keto Chinese Recipes. 🙂
+It’s definitely going on rotation & makes me excited to try to create more Vegan Chinese Recipes. 🙂